kexiZeroing/kexiZeroing.github.io/src/blog/intro-to-typescript.md

 TypeScript provides code analysis for JavaScript and VS Code gives us TypeScript out of the box (TypeScript language server).
 With the addition of `//@ts-check` as the very first line in our JavaScript file, TypeScript became active and started to add red lines to code pieces that just don’t make sense.

 [JSDoc](https://deno.com/blog/document-javascript-package) is a way to annotate JavaScript code using comments.
 JSDoc comments are any block comments that begin with `/**` and end with `*/` that precede a block of code.
 The comments can span multiple lines.
 Each line should start with `*` and should be indented by one space.
 JSDoc supports a variety of tags that can be used to provide additional information about your symbols, such as `@param` for parameters, `@returns` for the return value, or `@typeParam` for type parameters.
 TypeScript uses this annotations to get more information on our intended types.

+> It is also the TypeScript language service that is used to interpret JSDoc comments.
+That is why the TypeScript CHANGELOG often includes notes about JSDoc features.
+It also the reason your JSDoc-related IntelliSense can be governed by a `tsconfig.json` file and you can run `tsc` on a project typed with JSDoc comments.

 ```js
 // @ts-check